nyoom-engineering/oxocarbon-vscode/README.md

 ## Variants

-There are 4 variants to the theme, the standard theme, an OLED variant, and Compatibility variants for each
+There are 9 variants to the theme, the standard theme, an OLED variant, Compatibility variants for both, Monochrom variants for each of those, and a PRINT variant

 The standard theme features a consistent dark background, modeled after a focus on the editor